When it comes to managing your finances and securing a solid overall financial position, there are a few things you’ll want to do from time to time.

 Knowing your credit score is important for not only assessing what it will allow you to do but also how pressing a matter it is for you to actively work to improve it.

-There are several resources that will enable you to check your score, one of which is Credit Sesame.
+There are several resources that will enable you to check your score, one of which is Credit Karma.

 It’s important to note that a hard credit score inquiry, where your score is acquired as a response to an application for credit, will lower your score for a time.